aragon/hack/docs/tutorial.md

 This command provides basic DAO management:

 - `aragon dao apps <your-dao-address` shows your installed apps along with their Proxy and IPFS addresses.

 - `aragon dao acl <your-dao-address` show the roles defined in your DAO with all the relevant info: where they are defined and to whom are granted.

+You can use just `dao` too as a shortcut instead of `aragon dao`.

-### grant
+### apm

-`aragon grant <new-address>` grants the provided address the permission to create new versions of this package.
+- `aragon apm grant <new-address>` grants the provided address the permission to create new versions of this package.
 Take care!
-It's an alias for `aragon apm grant`.

-### versions

-`aragon versions` shows all the previously installed versions of this package.
+- `aragon apm versions` shows all the previously installed versions of this package.
 It's an alias for `aragon apm versions`.

-### version

-With `aragon version [patch|minor|major]` you can upgrade the version of your package (following the [semver standard](https://semver.org/)).
+- With `aragon apm version [patch|minor|major]` you can upgrade the version of your package (following the [semver standard](https://semver.org/)).
 If you modified the contracts, then you need to do a `major` upgrade or publishing will fail.

-It's an alias for `aragon apm version`.
+You can use just `apm` too as a shortcut instead of `aragon apm`.

 ### devchain